unige-vizis/vizis/docs/WEEK-1-Ideas.md

 New section: title, subtilte, some text and at least 5 charts of this type:

+PRIMARY SECTOR
+SECONDARY SECTOR
+TERTIARY SECTOR
+TOURISM SECTOR

 o	Mandatory
-- barchart
+- barchart (top conflict countries bar chart) SORTED by Percentage primary sector, maybe some highlighted
-- grouped barchart
+- grouped barchart (subkategorien) Event types.
-- heatmap
+- heatmap (x Jahreszahlen, Y Eventype, intensity #Events, maybe #Fatalities)
-- 100% stacked barchart
+- 100% stacked barchart (subkategorien) economic makeup for the highlighted countries from above plot.
-- waffle chart
+- waffle chart   (evtl. small multiple)
+- [pie chart].
+100% of conflicts, which sector is dominating in the country of origin.

+"consider plotting something where absolute values are correlated or normalized in some way"

 o	Extra
 - circle packing
-- dumbbell plot
+- dumbbell plot       (binäre kategorische spalte Vergleich)
 - stacked barchart (small multiple)
 - [pie chart]
 - other charts from Kirk chapter 6 in the "comparison" category

 **First ideas for the Introduction (Human Suffering)**